US STOCKS-S&P 500, Nasdaq end at record highs on vaccine optimism

 U.S. data showed a recovery in manufacturing activity lost momentum in November.

-All 11 S&P 500 sector indexes rose, with communication services <.SPLRCL> up 2% and leading gains.
+All 11 S&P 500 sector indexes rose, with communication services .SPLRCL up 2% and the leading gains.

+In extended trade, Slack Technologies WORK.N fell 1% after Salesforce.com Inc CRM.Nagreed to buy the messaging app company in a $28 billion deal.
+Salesforce fell 3.5%.

 Meanwhile, a bipartisan group of U.S. lawmakers unveiled a $908 billion COVID-19 relief bill aimed at breaking a months-long deadlock between Democrats and Republicans over new emergency assistance for small businesses, unemployed people, airlines and other industries during the pandemic.